Which teams most need to rally in Week 4?

 FPI says: The Irish have a 70.9 percent chance to win

 The storyline: The Irish are 3-0 heading into their first road game of the season, but they do need a comeback of sorts -- offensively.
 Of the past 16 CFP semifinalists, 14 have entered bowl season ranked among the top 10 nationally in scoring margin -- including all eight teams the past two years.
 The Irish have won each of their first three games by a touchdown or less.
-Their struggles tend to come later, as Notre Dame is averaging less than a touchdown per game in the second half and just 3.9 yards per play after scoring 17 points per game and 6.0 yards per play in the first half.
+Their struggles tend to come later, as Notre Dame is averaging less than a touchdown per game in the second half and just 3.9 yards per play, after scoring 17 points per game and 6.0 yards per play in the first half.
 "We've been fairly balanced," coach Brian Kelly told reporters this week.
 "We haven't attacked at all times, and we haven't been proficient at scoring touchdowns.
 So we've got some work to do."
 And not a lot of time to do it.
 The Irish face Stanford on Sept.
 29, followed by a road trip to Virginia Tech on Oct.
 6, arguably the most difficult remaining game on their schedule.
 Now isn't the time for error.

 5. Michigan